On the smooth transfer for Guo-Jacquet relative trace formulae: Smooth transfer

 \section{Smooth transfer}

-In this section, we will introduce the main problem concerned in this article: the smooth transfer between Schwartz functions on different symmetric spaces, which are determined by orbital integrals.
-By several reduction steps, we will explain why Conjecture \ref{conj. fourier} implies Conjecture \ref{conj. smooth transfer} in details.
+In this section, we introduce the main object of this article: the smooth transfer between Schwartz functions on different symmetric spaces.
+By several reduction steps, we explain why Theorem \ref{thm. fourier preserve transfer} implies Theorem \ref{thm. partial smooth transfer 2} in details.